jerbaroo/monad-portal/README.md

 *Minimum viable product.
 Not production ready.*

 Telescope is a Haskell framework for building reactive web apps, fast.
-Telescope abstracts away common tasks you undertake when developing a web app, *allowing you to focus on your business logic* and *reducing the time you need to build your app*.
+Telescope abstracts away common tasks you undertake when developing a web app, **allowing you to focus on your business logic** and **reducing the time you need to build your app**.

 An application built with Telescope is..
-- **Reactive:** don't worry about keeping client-side and server-side data in sync, with Telescope your *frontend can automatically react to changes in your database* and your database can be updated seamlessly by your frontend!
+- **Reactive:** don't worry about keeping client-side and server-side data in sync, your **frontend can automatically react to changes in your database** and your database can be updated seamlessly by your frontend!
-- **Robust:** writing the strongly-typed language Haskell across the stack prevents server/client protocol mismatches and other run-time errors, allowing you to *move fast and not break things.*
+- **Robust:** writing the strongly-typed language Haskell across the stack prevents server/client protocol mismatches and other run-time errors, allowing you to **move fast and not break things**.
-- **Minimal:** Telescope can setup a database and server for you and also manage communication between client and server, so you can *focus on the parts of your application that really matter.*
+- **Minimal:** Telescope can setup a database and server for you and also manage communication between client and server, so you can **focus on the parts of your application that really matter**.

 What doesn't Telescope do currently?
 - Provide a full-featured database query language.